 12. Business Posting Groups on Customers and Vendors.

-For a look at Microsoft’s own piece on this topic, click here.
+Be sure to read Microsoft’s own piece on changing VAT rates.
 We realise that VAT can be a daunting topic.
-If you would like help or advice on VAT within Business Central, please Contact us for further information.
+If you would like help or advice on VAT within Business Central, please contact us for further information.